Johannesburg, South Africa

 Zhu’s store is in one of South Africa’s many ”China malls,” shopping centers operated by Chinese entrepreneurs and used by Chinese traders across the country.
 These buildings have become one of the most visible reminders of China’s presence in South Africa, home to the largest Chinese community in Africa.

-A bad economy, xenophobia, and competition are forcing Chinese traders to consider leaving.
 Africa’s most developed economy has been one of continent’s top destinations for Chinese investment for years.
 And traders like Zhu make up the bulk of the estimated 350,000 to 500,000 Chinese in South Africa, largely in the big cities of Johannesburg, Pretoria, and Durban.

 Now, a relentlessly bad economy, a rising tide of xenophobia, and competition from new malls as well as African traders who have forged their own connections in China, are forcing Chinese traders and business people to consider leaving.
 The threat of a downgrade of South Africa’s debt, now a reality, and heavy regulations have also dissuaded Chinese businesses and investors from coming in the first place.